|

 I have discovered the dance.

-I have discovered the art which has been lost for two thousand years.
+I have discovered the art which has been lost

 --Isadora Duncan